rmcanany/SolidEdgeHousekeeper/README.md

 Unlike the other file types, a `*.snp` is a special file containing only a small section of code.
 The code snippet is the (often very short) part that does the actual task at hand.
 You can see a few examples [<ins>**here**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms/tree/main/Snippets).

 The code snippet is just a text file written in VB.Net syntax.
 It can be created in Notepad, or more conveniently in the expression editor.
 Click `Edit *.snp` to use the editor.
+See the **Edit Properties Help Topic** for details on using the editor.

 The program inserts the snippet into a predefined PowerShell script.
 The script has two sections that take care of the task's set-up and wrap-up, respectively.
 It has the same name and directory as the snippet file, except with a `.ps1` extension.